MONEI/Shopify-api-node/README.md

 Besides of hooking up to the whole Shopify API, this connector does authentication for your app with any Shopify store.
 Billing and sample data is also provided.

-== Installation
+### Installation

     # 1
     # 2
     # 3

-== Usage
+### Usage

     # 1

 If you don't have the API key and Shared Secret yet, create a [Shopify Partner account](https://app.shopify.com/services/partners/signup/), and create your first app.
-You can also create test shops once you're logged in as a partner.
+You can also create test stores once you're logged in as a partner.

 When you create your app in the Shopify Partner Account, set the return URL to